dell/csm-docs/content/docs/references/cli/_index.md

 ### dellctl volume list

-Lists metadata on local PowerFlex volumes for a given tenant.
+Lists PowerFlex volume infomation for a given tenant on a local cluster

 ##### Flags